broxus/locklift/docs/src/pages/locklift-network/overview.md

 There's no need to make any changes to your tests or scripts.

 Locklift is simply another network.
-If you wanted to be explicit, you could run, for example, `npx locklift test -n proxy`.
+If you wanted to be explicit, you could run, for example, `npx locklift test -n locklift`.

 ## Why would I want to use Locklift?